How To Claim Compensation For A Warehouse Injury

 - 8.9 million Working days lost due to work-related musculoskeletal disorders

-Many injuries can be caused by accident in a warehouse.
+Many injuries can be caused by accident in a warehouse and result in grounds for warehouse accident claims to be made.
 However, some injuries are far more common than others.
 The most typical warehouse injuries are:

 - Back and neck injuries – primarily caused by bad handling of heavy objects.